See an overview of on energy use in Ireland broken down by fuel, sector and mode.

 Final energy by mode

-We often split energy use into three modes: electricity, transport and heat.
+We often split energy use into three modes: transport, heat and electricity.
 If electricity provides transport or heat (electric cars or showers), it is counted under electricity, and not under transport or heat.
-In this way the three modes are fully separate and add together to give the total energy use.
+In this way, the three modes are completely separate and add up to the total energy use.